janeschwab/STEMREM205-Project/README.md

 [`harmony_integration`](https://github.com/janeschwab/STEMREM205-Project/tree/main/harmony_integration): Contains the scripts necessary to load the PDAC patient data and integrate it using Seurat and Harmony.
 Also contains summary data of PDAC tissue cellc counts. <br>
 [`cnv_analysis`](https://github.com/janeschwab/STEMREM205-Project/tree/main/cnv_analysis): Contains the genome position and cell type annotation files required to run inferCNV. <br>
 [`taxa_assignment`](https://github.com/janeschwab/STEMREM205-Project/tree/main/taxa_assignment): Contains the scripts and data required to assign sample labels in the anonymized PDAC data from Steele et al. (2020) to the processed taxa data from Ghaddar et al. (2022).
-Also contains scripts and data for microbial diversity analyses.
+Also contains scripts and data for microbial diversity analyses. <br>
+[`main_analyses`](https://github.com/janeschwab/STEMREM205-Project/tree/main/main_analyses): Contains the script and data necessary to run the main analyses in this work.

 ### Description of data
 #### Pancreatic ductal adenocarcinoma (PDAC) data